A SHIFT of Perspective: Observing Neutrinos at CMS and ATLAS: Conclusions

 In this work, we have demonstrated that SHIFT@LHC, a proposed gaseous fixed target located 160 meters upstream of IP5 or IP1, would produce a measurable flux of neutrinos detectable in the CMS and ATLAS calorimeters.

-Our conservative estimates indicate that $\mathcal{O}(10^4)$ neutrino interactions could be observed using just 1\% of the LHC Run-4 integrated luminosity, with energies spanning from 20 GeV up to 1 TeV.
+Our estimates indicate that $\mathcal{O}(10^4)$ neutrino interactions could be observed using just 1\% of the LHC Run-4 integrated luminosity, with energies spanning from 20 GeV up to 1 TeV.
 The majority of events arise from $\nu_\mu$ CC interactions, but a non-negligible sample of $\nu_e$ events is also expected, allowing for flavor-dependent studies.
 These interactions occur predominantly in the hadronic calorimeter, though the electromagnetic calorimeter also contributes at a significant level.

 Future work should refine these results with more detailed simulations of hadron propagation through the LHC tunnel, including the impact of local structures and surrounding material.
 Such studies could also identify optimal target locations to maximize neutrino yields.
 In addition, a realistic assessment of pileup and detector performance at CMS and ATLAS will be essential to establish the feasibility of neutrino reconstruction under standard LHC conditions.
+In particular, dedicated reconstruction studies will be required to quantify the achievable flavor identification efficiency and neutrino energy resolution.

 If realized, this setup would mark the first observation of neutrinos in one of the general-purpose detectors of LHC.
 Beyond its technical novelty, such a measurement would open a new window into neutrino production and interactions in a forward pseudorapidity regime that is relevant to atmospheric neutrino experiments.
 By probing hadron production in collisions with light nuclei and neutrino cross sections in different materials, SHIFT could provide valuable input for predictions in experiments such as KM3NeT-ORCA, IceCube-Upgrade, DUNE, and Hyper-Kamiokande.